Team Definitions & RACI

 The AVM core team are responsible for:

-The team is made up of both technical and non-technical team members that are all Microsoft FTEs.
+The team includes both technical and non-technical team members who are all Microsoft FTEs.

 Module Owners